relacs/makertai/README.md

    space there for a kernel with most device drivers disabled (e.g. via localmodconf) or 5-10GB for a full kernel).

+   Best is to choose a kernel that is available as a package for your linux distribution (see next point).

    Recheck for available RTAI patches and linux kernels:
    ```
    sudo ./makertaikernel.sh info rtai